Have you ever been terrified? And wondered how you ended up there?

 Have you ever meditated in a cave?
 What was your experience?
 Please share them.

-Category: Active Hands Yoga ⇔ Tags: Arunachala, cave, caves, dieng plateau, India, Indonesia, Java, meditation, Meditation cave, mosquitoes, Ramana ashram caves, Ramana caves, telaga warna, Thiruvannamalai, Tiruvannamalai, Virupaksha cave ⇔ No Comments
+Category: Active Hands Yoga ⇔ Tags: Arunachala, cave, caves, dieng plateau, India, Indonesia, Java, meditation, Meditation cave, mosquitoes, Ramana ashram caves, Ramana caves, telaga warna, Thiruvannamalai, Tiruvannamalai, Virupaksha cave ⇔ 2 Comments

 The Dancer pose aka Natarajasana is one of the most emblematic yoga postures.
 The Sanskrit name literally means the posture of the king of the dance.
 The Lord of the Dance is an aspect of the Hindu god Shiva.